csyager/hoohacks20/README.md

 6. ... repeat for each major change
 7. `git push`
 8. Open a pull request to merge changes into master branch

+## Installation Guide
+Install the firebase command-line interface using this command:
+`sudo npm install -g firebase-tools`